-• All governing body members, teaching and non-teaching staff, pupils and parents should have an understanding of what bullying is.

-• All governing body members and teaching and non-teaching staff should know what the school policy is on bullying, and follow it when bullying is reported.

-• All pupils and parents should know what the school policy is on anti-bullying, and what they should do if bullying arises.
+- All governing body members, teaching and non-teaching staff, pupils and parents should understand what bullying is. - All governing body members and teaching and non-teaching staff should know what the school policy is on bullying, and follow it when bullying is reported. - All pupils and parents should know what the school policy is on anti-bullying, and what they should do if bullying arises.